gonum/website/content/post/word_ladder.md

 For the record, the doublet here is "stow" and "dave", with 419 solutions.

-The full code for each of the word ladder programs is available from the link in the text.
+The full code for each of the word ladder programs is available from the links in the text or by using `go get -d github.com/gonum/website/static/code/word_ladders`.
 It depends on Gonum version 0.8.1 which added the `path.DijkstraAllFrom` function.

 *By Dan Kortschak*